Here’s How Donald Trump’s Speech At The UN Caused The World To React

 Two years before he would become the president of the United States, Donald Trump said that America had become the “laughingstock” of the world.
 But on Tuesday, Trump himself embodied that word.

 The president’s speech before the United Nations General Assembly drew gasps, giggles and even scornful laughter in New York, reports the New Yorker.
-When Trump claimed that his administration had already delivered more in his two years of being president than any previous administration, the remarkable crowd comprising of more than 130 Heads of States could not contain their laughter.
+When Trump claimed that his administration had already delivered more in his two years of being president than any previous administration, the remarkable crowd comprising of more than 130 heads of states could not contain their laughter.

 “I didn’t expect that reaction, but that’s O.K.,” Trump was forced to concede awkwardly, drawing even more scorn.
 This is perhaps the first time that a sitting American president drew such a reaction at the United Nations.

 Trump later tried to salvage his speech by saying that he had intended to draw laughter, but that appears unlikely.
-It is telling that during a week in which the president is supposed to discuss matters of international importance including Iran and North Korea with his counterparts, he has been mired in controversies ranging from sexual assault allegations against his Supreme Court nominee, Brett Kavanaugh, and the impending saga regarding the ouster of the country’s second highest law enforcement official, Rod Rosenstein.
+It is telling that during a week in which the president is supposed to discuss matters of international importance including Iran and North Korea with his counterparts, he has been mired in controversies ranging from sexual assault allegations against his Supreme Court nominee Brett Kavanaugh and the impending saga regarding the ouster of the country’s second highest law enforcement official, Rod Rosenstein.

-Nevertheless, that didn’t stop Trump from belittling international organizations the world has worked tirelessly towards building since the end of the Second Wolrd War and delivering a speech full of rhetoric about how modern countries needed to start taking care of themselves.
+Nevertheless, that didn’t stop Trump from belittling international organizations the world has worked tirelessly toward building since the end of the Second World War and delivering a speech full of rhetoric about how modern countries needed to start taking care of themselves.

 “America is governed by Americans.
 We reject the ideology of globalism, and we embrace the doctrine of patriotism.
 Inside everyone in this great chamber today, and everyone listening all around the globe, there is the heart of a patriot that feels the same powerful love for your nation, the same intense loyalty to your homeland.”